In the Dominican Republic, the gap between rich and poor is widening, and more children are vulnerable to child labour and other threats.

 Spain recognised French control over the western third of the island, which in 1804 became Haiti.
 The remainder of the island, by then known as Santo Domingo, was conquered and ruled by the Haitians for 22 years, finally attaining independence as the Dominican Republic in 1844.
 Tensions have simmered between the two nations since.

 Historically, the Dominican Republic has relied on exports of sugar, coffee and tobacco.
 In recent years, however, the rapid development of the tourist industry and service sector has overtaken agriculture as the economy's largest employer.

-Many have benefitted from recent economic growth, but the gap between the rich and the poor has widened.
+While many have benefitted from this recent economic growth, the gap between the rich and the poor has widened.
 The poorest half of the population receives less than one-fifth of the GDP whilst the richest 10 per cent enjoy nearly 40 per cent.

 In the past few decades, many Dominicans have flooded from rural areas to the cities.
 But without skills, families have struggled to get work—with devastating results for children.

 Child labour is an ongoing problem in the Dominican Republic.
 Many families consider it essential for children to learn a trade, but too often they are denied an education and exploited in dangerous conditions.
 Many parents, desperate to improve the opportunities for their children, have been tricked into sending children away as domestic servants, or duped into prostitution and drug trafficking.